bridgecrewio/aws-modernization-workshop-bridgecrew/content/cloudformation/20_module_two/2006_automating_iac_github_actions.md

 Generally speaking, you wouldn't configure both CI/CD solutions for a single repository, consider this page informational only if you have followed through the AWS CodeBuild and AWS CodeDeploy sections, the observability provided into the Bridgecrew platform will be similar.
 {{% /notice %}}

-As with other Integrations, the GitHub Actions CI/CD integration page at [https://www.bridgecrew.cloud/integrations/githubActions](https://www.bridgecrew.cloud/integrations/githubActions) allows us to setup GitHub Actions, select **Add Subscription**.
+As with other Integrations, the GitHub Actions CI/CD integration page at [https://www.bridgecrew.cloud/integrations/githubActions](https://www.bridgecrew.cloud/integrations/githubActions) allows us to setup GitHub Actions by following the integration setup prompts:

 ![GitHub Action Integration in Bridgecrew](./images/github_action_1.png "GitHub Action Integration in Bridgecrew")